 Design-wise, the LC makes an interesting counterpoint to the LFA’s sharp lines, contrasted by the 3-D mesh-design grille and low hood.
 Inside, the LC 500 is said to be both cockpit-focused and elegant, with lots of attention paid to the driving position and strong front-seat bolstering (with a very low hip point).
 Notably, the LC's body is said to be the stiffest ever put into production.

 The LC is mid-size by American standards.
 It’s about 187 inches long, but has a 113-inch wheelbase and very short overhangs.
-It’s built on an all-new premium rear-wheel-drive luxury platform that Lexus says is the stiffest unibody vehicle the brand has ever built, with extensive use of high-strength steels that outdo the LFA’s carbon-fiber platform in torsional stiffness.
+It’s built on rear-wheel-drive luxury platform that Lexus says is the stiffest unibody vehicle the brand has ever built, with extensive use of high-strength steels that outdo the LFA’s carbon-fiber platform in torsional stiffness.